hironytic/BFTaskPromise/Readme.md

         return [self makeTotalUserStringAsync:count];
     }
 }).then(^id(BFTask *task) {
-    // this block is skipped when task is failed.
+    // this block is skipped when the previous task is failed.
     [self showMessage:task.result];
     return nil;
 }).catch(^id(BFTask *task) {